Samuelpillai/hotel-booking-api-quarkus-openshift/README.md

 # 🏨 Hotel Booking API – Quarkus + OpenShift

-This is my final coursework project for the CSC8104: Enterprise Middleware module at Newcastle University.

 It implements a **RESTful API** for managing **hotel bookings** as part of a larger travel agency system.
 The backend is built using **Quarkus**, integrated with JPA, JTA, and is cloud-deployed using **OpenShift**.

 ---